joanwanjiku/pitch-desk/README.md

-# News Room
+# Pitch-Desk
-NewsRoom is a web app that consumes [NewsAPI](https://newsapi.org/docs/get-started).
-Users can see a list of news sources, they can access articles of specific news source, They can view headlines, and search for articles based on their own criteria.
+Pitch desk is a platform where users can view multiple pitches from different categories e.g Movies, Products and Jobs.
+Users can comment on this pitches, they can also add their pitches, upon signing up.
+Users can also view/Edit their profiles.

 ## Prerequisites
 - Have Git installed.